home - Electricity

 Modern plaster or stucco veneziano (this very term is popular among professional craftsmen) has its distant progenitor, originating in ancient Rome.
 The walls were decorated with marble dust.

-After a well-done work, it was difficult to distinguish a wall decorated with real marble and such a surface.
-A revolutionary round in the history of decorative plastering was made by Venetian masters.
-They added quicklime and dyes of natural origin to the marble dust.
+After a well-done work, it was difficult to distinguish between a wall decorated with real marble and such a surface.
+A revolutionary round in the history of the creation of decorative plaster was made by Venetian masters.
+They added quicklime and natural dyes to the marble dust.
 Such a coating had a more presentable appearance than marble.
-And the composition is deservedly called "Venetian plaster".
+And the composition has deservedly received the name "Venetian plaster".

 Completely natural finish?
-Sure!
+Of course!
 One type of decorative plaster?
-Certainly!
+Undoubtedly!
 Still, for its particular artistic appeal and style, Venetian plaster stands as a separate item in the classification of decorative coatings.

 Technology does not stand still.
-And now it is possible to recreate the era of antiquity in your home much easier and with less labor costs.
+And now you can recreate the era of antiquity in your home much easier and with less labor.
 There is no need to crush and grind the marble.
 And even more so - to deliver it to the place of work.
 Isn't it a miracle to have marble walls in your apartment?
-Imagine the interior of the Middle Ages in a modern setting, where instead of torches, glass and metal lamps cast light on the glossy marble walls with gilded rustications.
+Imagine the interior of the Middle Ages in a modern setting, where instead of torches, glass and metal lamps cast light on the gloss of marble walls with gilded rustications.
 What colors did you present?
 Light pink in rusty cracks or dark blue metamorphoses on a black background - any color scheme is possible with the material in question.
 Venetian plaster - the spirit of antiquity and wealth in your home.

 Features of Venetian plaster.

-Tones are achieved by multilevel intersection of layers.
+The tones are achieved through the multilevel intersection of the layers.
 But it is quite possible to apply two or three shades to one surface.
 It is only necessary to choose a mutual combination of future shades.
 It is also important to understand that this material (like any other type of decorative plaster) cannot be left "for later", having suspended work in the middle of the wall.
 The entire application process should continue from corner to corner.
-Otherwise, surface uniformity will not be achieved.
+Otherwise, the uniformity of the surface will not be achieved.

 About the properties of the "Venetian":

 The natural composition of this decorative material meets the highest environmental requirements.
 This is one of the main indicators that all manufacturers of any materials used in construction and decoration have been striving for recently.
 We began to pay attention to the harm and benefits of composites, their health safety, and fire performance.
-Venetian plaster meets the listed requirements in full.
+Venetian plaster fully complies with the listed requirements.

 The qualification of the master allows you to vary the color and even the texture of the Venetian.
 Nobody today will be surprised by matt Venetian plaster or Venetian plaster in fuchsia color.
 As the application technique develops, the Venetian textured plaster is able to please the eye of the customer.